 The first day of the first Test to feature three pairs of brothers in one Test team.
 Andy and Grant Flower, Bryan and Paul Strang, and Gavin and John Rennie played for Zimbabwe against New Zealand in Harare.
 Guy Whittall was also in the team; his cousin Andy was 12th man.
 Grant Flower made a century in each innings of a drawn match.

 The first Test cricketer from the "smaller" West Indian islands was born, in St Vincent.
 Alphonso (Alfie) Roberts was only 18 when he played in his only Test, in Auckland in 1955-56.
 His 28 in the first innings didn't look bad in a total of only 145 - but he was out for 0 as West Indies folded for 77 in the second, losing by 190 runs.

-That quality batsman Sourav Ganguly made only 2 in an ODI against Pakistan in Toronto on this day - but then surprised a few people by taking 5 for 16 in 10 overs of medium pace.
+Sourav Ganguly made only 2 in an ODI against Pakistan in Toronto on this day - but then surprised a few people by taking 5 for 16 in ten overs of medium pace.
 India's win by 34 runs gave them a decisive 3-0 lead in the series.